apache/skywalking-banyandb/docs/installation/cluster.md

 The host is registered to the etcd cluster by the `banyand-server` automatically based on `node-host-provider` :

-- `node-host-provider=hostname` : The OS's hostname is registered as the host part in the address.
+- `node-host-provider=hostname` : Default.
+The OS's hostname is registered as the host part in the address.
-- `node-host-provider=ip` : The OS's the first public active IP address(IPv4) is registered as the host part in the address.
+- `node-host-provider=ip` : The OS's the first non-loopback active IP address(IPv4) is registered as the host part in the address.
 - `node-host-provider=flag` : `node-host` is registered as the host part in the address.